swyddfa/arlunio/docs/contributing/ci/index.rst

 CI & Automation
 ===============

 This project makes use of `Github Actions`_ in order to runs tests, build the docs, package code and more.
 This section of the documentation outlines each of the actions that are defined and how they work.

 .. toctree::
    :maxdepth: 1

+   blog-release
    python-linting
    python-pr-builds
    python-release